-Since human error is a major factor in more than 90% of road crashes, CCAM has the potential to drastically improve the safety of the road transport system.
-It will contribute to moving closer to having zero fatalities on European roads by 2050, which was set as a goal already in the EC Transport White Paper in 201133 and confirmed by the 3rd Mobility Package in May 201834.
+Since human error is a major factor in more than 90% of road crashes, CCAM through its anticipated transformation of the vehicle fleet, infrastructure use and transport system management has the potential to drastically improve the safety of the road transport system.
+It will contribute to moving closer to having zero fatalities on European roads by 2050, which was set as a goal already in the EC Transport White Paper of 201133 and confirmed by the 3rd Mobility Package of May 201834.
 The latter extended this goal to serious injuries and thus implies moving towards Vision Zero, a road transport system in which no one is killed or severely injured.
-The CCAM partnership will bring Europe a step closer to this ideal.
+The commitment to addressing the trauma caused by road crashes was further reaffirmed by the Commission in the road safety policy framework of 202035.
+This document identifies the potential risks associated with automated vehicles operating in mixed traffic.
+It also affirms the need to harmonise HMI in order that all drivers and users can interact with vehicles without compromising safety.
+The CCAM partnership will bring Europe a step closer Vision Zero by carrying out R&D targeted at delivering automation and connectivity to deliver a high level of safety.

 Both Vision Zero and the European Green Deal are reflected in the expected impacts of the CCAM Partnership: drastically improving the safety and security of the transport system and meeting societal needs for mobility while reducing environmental impacts and strengthening our economy.
-At the same time, there are European policy initiatives that directly address the need for automated mobility:
+At the same time, there are European policy initiatives that directly address the need for automated mobility.

-In the Communication "On the road to automated mobility: An EU strategy for mobility of the future" the European Commission lays down its vision, objectives and actions for an accelerated deployment of CCAM with the ambition of making Europe a world leader in this domain.
-This vision is further strengthened in the in the communication "The Smart and Sustainable Mobility Strategy".
-In line with this ambition, maintaining and extending industrial leadership for new jobs and economic growth all over Europe is another expected impact of the CCAM partnership.
-The communication highlights Use Cases of CCAM that will be particularly relevant from the public policy perspective in the next decade.
-Intended actions in the areas of technology development, regulation, certification and impact assessment are outlined as well as the establishment of a partnership for CCAM, as detailed in this SRIA.
+In the Communication "On the road to automated mobility: An EU strategy for mobility of the future"36 the European Commission lays down its vision, objectives and actions for an accelerated deployment of CCAM with the ambition of making Europe a world leader in this domain.
+This vision is further strengthened in the communication "The Smart and Sustainable Mobility Strategy"37.